xiangivyli/it_foundamental_course/README.md

 - **@vue/compiler-sfc**: Compiles vue components
 - **@vue/cli-service**: Provides development server and build tools

+Find the package.json to check the dependencies [here](./vuejs-tutorial/package.json)

 ### 1.5.5.3 Vue Component Structure

 <u>Components split the UI into independent and reusable pieces, known as a **Single-File Component**</u>